These terms are commonly used in information about the MySQL Enterprise Backup product.

 - .bz file

-When mysqlbackup performs a compressed backup for a server that has binary logging enabled, it transforms each binary log file and relay log file (for a slave server in a replication setting) to a
+When mysqlbackup performs a compressed backup for a server that has binary logging enabled, it transforms each binary log file and relay log file (for a replica server in a replication setting) to a

 .bzfiles are uncompressed at the time of restore.